Biodynamically prepared Dynamic Dressing® compost.

 - Compost loosens tightly bound particles in clay or silt soil so roots can spread, water drain & air penetrate.

-- Compost alters soil structure, making it less likely to erode, and prevents soil spattering on plants—spreading disease.
+- Compost alters soil structure, making it less likely to erode, and prevents soil from spattering on plants—spreading disease.

 - Compost can hold nutrients tight enough to prevent them from washing out, but loosely enough so plants can take them up as needed.